collabnix/pico/lambda/README.md

 ![alt text](https://github.com/collabnix/pico/blob/master/lambda/Screen%20Shot%202019-07-01%20at%203.31.58%20PM.png)

 ## Troubleshooting:
 - If it displays "Unable to import Kafka module" then possibly you have missed out the above steps.
-Go back and start from the beginner in building the zip file.
+Go back and start from the beginning in building the zip file.
 - If in case timedout error appear, please increase the timed-out value to 3-4 minutes.